-SmellPGH lets you report weird smells in Pittsburgh
+Smell PGH lets you report weird smells in Pittsburgh

 “If you smell something bad in the air, chances are that air isn’t good to breathe,” said Beatrice Dias, project director for the Carnegie Mellon Robotics Institute’s CREATE Lab.
 “Smell PGH provides a way for citizens to both report unhealthy air to authorities who can investigate it and alert other users so they can avoid it.”

-In other words if you smell something, say something.
+In other words, if you smell something, say something.
 The project is part of a wider effort to assess air quality through a semi-automated system and was created by the CMU Community Robotics, Education and Technology Empowerment Lab, a group dedicated to creating a more technologically fluid generation and empowering citizens and scientists.

 The app, which is free for iOS and Android, has already been used by 1,300 people to report 4,300 odors.
 You can rate the smell based on “nature and intensity” and you can even receive alerts if things are extra stinky.